flutter/packages/packages/stager/README.md

 flutter pub run build_runner build --delete-conflicting-outputs
 ```

-This will generate a `my_scenes.stager_app.dart` file, which contains a `main` function that creates your Scenes and launches a StagerApp.
+This will generate a `my_scenes.stager_app.g.dart` file, which contains a `main` function that creates your Scenes and launches a StagerApp.
 For the above Scene, it would look something like:

-<?code-excerpt "pages/posts_list/posts_list_scenes.stager_app.dart (StagerMain)"?>
+<?code-excerpt "pages/posts_list/posts_list_scenes.g.stager_app.dart (StagerMain)"?>
 ```dart
 void main() {
   final List<Scene> scenes = <Scene>[